leonardoalt/powdr-brainfuck/README.md

 This repository contains different Brainfuck implementations as [powdr](https://docs.powdr.org/) VMs.

-## Assembly Interpreter
+## 1. Brainfuck VM in powdr-IR

-`brainfuck.asm` is a hand-written assembly interpreter that takes the Brainfuck program (with a zero at the end) and the program inputs as a single list of numbers encoded as `<program length> <program> <input>`.
+`brainfuck_vm.asm` is a hand-written assembly interpreter that takes the Brainfuck program (with a zero at the end) and the program inputs as a single list of numbers encoded as `<program length> <program> <input length> <input>` and generates a ZK proof of execution, effectively being a zkVM.
+This is different from approach (2) which implements an ISA that Brainfuck programs can be transpiled to.

 ```console
 powdr pil brainfuck.asm -o output -f -i "3,62,44,0,17"